 ———-

-To be brief, the Gemma Rose Project is a dog waste (poop) bag supplier that aims to raise awareness of animal rescue and also provide an avenue of sustainable funding for animal rescue organizations.
+What is the Gemma Rose Project?: To be brief, the Gemma Rose Project is a dog waste (poop) bag supplier that aims to raise awareness of animal rescue and also provide an avenue of sustainable funding for animal rescue organizations.
 Read more about us here.

+What is the ‘rescue spotlight’?
 The rescue spotlight is a core component in the Gemma Rose Project’s mission.
 It’s purpose is purely to raise awareness of animal rescue, the people involved, while giving a genuine insight into what happens behind the scene.
 We want to make the general public aware of the good, the bad and the ugly truths about what goes on.
 The rescue spotlight also gives us an opportunity to award those who are dedicating their lives and giving up their valuable resources to help animals in need.

 ———